bur/aws-s3-deployer/README.md

-# AWS Lambda Deployer
+# AWS S3 Code Deployer

-The purpose of this lambda function (prepare yourselves) is specifically to deploy lambda functions.
-Those lambda functions must utilize the
-[Serverless Framework](https://serverless.com/framework/docs/ "Serverless Docs") in addition to AWS [CodeBuild](https://aws.amazon.com/documentation/codebuild/) / [CodePipeline](https://aws.amazon.com/documentation/codepipeline/).
-This is dependent upon the output artifacts produced during the CodeBuild step to include the lambda deployment artifacts (jar or zip files) and the serverless.yml + any file dependencies the serverless.yml may reference.
+The purpose of this lambda function is specifically to deploy s3 output artifacts from AWS Code Build.
+Those output artifacts utilize AWS [CodeBuild](https://aws.amazon.com/documentation/codebuild/) / [CodePipeline](https://aws.amazon.com/documentation/codepipeline/).
+This is dependent upon the output artifacts produced during the CodeBuild step to include the s3 distribution content deployment artifacts as a zip file which will be unziped and uploaded.

 # Getting Started
 Run `npm install` to load the dependencies.